Marcos-Fernando/EDTA-GUI/README.md

 FLASK_DEBUG = True
 FLASK_ENV = development
 ```
 📌 **Email:** The interface architecture is designed to ensure continuous user monitoring during execution by offering an <b>optional</b> ``email notification system``.
-When enabled, EDTAGUI automatically sends updates about the start and completion of analyses, as well as any errors that may occur.
+When enabled, EDTA-GUI automatically sends updates about the start and completion of analyses, as well as any errors that may occur.
 * If you plan to use the built-in email system (for notifications), you should also include the following configuration in your ``.flaskenv`` file:

 ```sh